Cruxial0/DatasetClassifier/README.md

 ## Introduction
 DatasetClassifier is a customizable tool aimed at speeding up the workflow of manual dataset curation.
-The idea behind this application is to speed up the process of reviewing and captioning images.

 ### Motivations
 I'll admit, I might be a bit crazy.
 I like to create datasets of a broad concept, so what I often do is I boot up [Grabber](https://github.com/Bionus/imgbrd-grabber), type in some tags, and suddenly I am left with a dataset of tens of thousands of images.
 Obviously, not all these images are worth keeping, so manual review is needed.
 The first time around, I painstakingly drag/dropped images in Windows File Explorer into different folders to sort them.
 Never again, I said to myself, then a few weeks later I was back at it again, with an even larger dataset...